bhk/rio/doc/concepts.md

 ## Early Evaluation of Constructors

-An implication of [early evaluation](#early-evaluation) that is fairly straightforward but still worth calling attention to is that we can rely on constructors to be evaluated early when they are invoked on literals.

-This reduces the pressure to complicate the language with grammar for literals of various types.
-For example, regular expressions can be constructed from a string:
+An implication of [early evaluation](#early-evaluation) that has implication on language design is the optimization of constructors.
+This reduces the pressure to complicate the language with grammar for literals of various types, or a turing-complete macro facility, or backward-in-time type inference.

+For example, regular expressions can be constructed from a string...

     regex = RE("a(.*)b+")

-This is just as good as a regex literal from a performance perspective.
-Also, any mal-formedness *within* the string will be detected by the `RE` constructor statically (in the live environment, *immediately*, as it is typed).

-Types derived from [`String`](#strings) can also benefit, without being hard-coded into the language with their own syntax (as in Python).

-    text = Utf8("abcdef")
-    text = Bin("abcdef")

-Perhaps the most important implication of CTE for constructors is the construction of complex types involving typed data structures.
+... can be evaluated once -- at "compile time", if you will -- without hardcoding the syntax or semantics into the language.

+A couple of general-purpose data structuring features in the syntax -- heterogeneous arrays and records -- allow for efficient construction of an unlimited number of complex data types, some highly performance-oriented.
 For example:

     V32 = TypedVector(Uint32)
     v = V32([1, 2, 3])

 Here, an untyped vector (a vector of `Any`) is being constructed and then passed to the `V32` constructor, which then packs the values into a typed vector.
-This is performed exactly once, even if the line of code in which it appears is "evaluated" multiple times (according to the canonical order of evaluation).
-At run-time this manifests only as a constant vector of 32-bit values.
+At "run time" this manifests only as a constant vector of 32-bit values.

-Rio does not need to summon "backwards-in-time" type inference in order to achieve this.
-Dynamic typing provides a simple mental mental model for understanding the result.

-Going a bit further, consider the following example:

-    a = V32([x, y, z])

-Even when the values of `x`, `y`, and `z` are not known statically, the size of the vector will be known and the actual existence of the intermediate untyped vector will be unnecessary.

-One option that may be explored is using an arbitrary precision numeric data type for numeric literals, in which ordinary operations (`+`, `-`, `==`, ...) on the value will first convert it to float64.
-This would ensure that early evaluation can easily reduce the values to float64 and avoid complex representations and heap allocation at run-time, yet preserve the original meaning of the literal when it is passed to a constructor for an alternate numeric type.

-    n = Bignum(123456789012345678901234567890)
-    d = Decimal(1.23)

-Such a constructor would extract information from the number using a special interface provided for bypassing coercion to float64.

 ## Specialization